Back

 The release includes:

-• the MLX Mamba autoresearch path
+• an architecture-aware MLX autoresearch path for mamba-2 and mamba-3

 • the secondary PyTorch/CUDA reference path

-• a documented README and program.md
+• a documented README and program.md covering all three architectures

 • an analysis notebook for plotting progress from results.tsv